sytabaresa/kingly/README.md

+# TODO
+Refactor the repository into :

+- [ ] synchronous hierarchical extended finite state machine library (HEFSM)
+  - [ ] integrate `synchronous_streams.specs` in the current tests
+    - those tests only test the non-hierarchical features
+  - latest version is in partial-synchronous-stream library
+- [ ] demo site for Harel's CD player example, that must be broken by now
+- [ ] circuitry/stripboard library
+  - `circuits.js`, `circuits_utils.js`

 # Finite state machine
 A finite state machine (FSM) is a machine specified by a finite set of conditions of existence (called states) and a likewise finite set of transitions among states triggered by events�